bihealth/sodar-core-legacy/docs/source/index.rst

 Welcome to the SODAR Core documentation!
 ========================================

-This documentation provides instructions and guidelines for integration, usage and development of SODAR Projectroles Django app as well as other reusable core SODAR-based apps.
+This documentation provides instructions for integration, usage and development of reusable SODAR Core apps for projects built on the Django web server.

 SODAR (System for Omics Data Access and Retrieval) is a specialized project for managing data in omics research projects.

-This repository contains the core reusable and non-domain-specific apps of the system.
-These apps can be used for any application which requires project-based access and dynamic app management on a Django web site.
+This repository containes reusable and non-domain-specific apps making up the core of the SODAR system.
+These apps can be used for any Django application which wants to make use of the following features:

+- Project-based user access control
+- Dynamic app content management
+- Advanced project activity logging *(coming soon)*

-**NOTE:** the display of this document in Gitlab is incomplete and all listings will be missing.
-Please click "display source" if you want to read this in Gitlab.
+**NOTE:** When viewing this document in GitLab critical content will by default be missing.
+Please click "display source" if you want to read this in GitLab.

+**NOTE:** To view this document in the rendered form during development, run ``make html`` in the ``docs`` directory of the repository.
+You can find the rendered HTML in ``docs/build``.

 .. toctree::
    :maxdepth: 2